dylangleason/weather-report/README.md

   etc. My frontend skills are a bit limited...
 - Consider configuring autoload or eager load paths to clean up inclusion of `lib` directory services.
-- Figure out a way to write high-value tests for controllers, as those would require patching in order to mock infrastructure rather than using dependency injection.
+- I focused on writing unit tests for the business logic, but I didn't have enough time to figure out a way to write high-value tests for controllers, as those would require patching in order to mock infrastructure rather than using dependency injection.
+I figured the value there was limited from a testing standpoint relative to testing the feature end-to-end via the web interface.
+Some postman tests could also be useful for testing the one API request.
 - Explore using the Rails / Redis cache integration via `Rails.cache` rather than using a custom singleton.
 I wasn't quite sure how to use this as it seemed to use a different API from `Redis`, and wasn't